ColinFay/r-installation-administration/README.md

-# iR Installation and administration
+# R Installation and administration

 This is a bookdown adaptation of the html version of the R manuals.